beamyyl/i3conf/README.md

-required apps: i3 i3blocks dmenu xorg any_terminal_emulator picom xclip nerdfonts
+required apps: i3 polybar xorg any_terminal_emulator picom xclip nerdfonts

-optional but recommended apps: i3status i3lock brightnessctl xwallpaper
+optional but recommended apps: i3status i3lock brightnessctl xwallpaper i3blocks dmenu

 !!
 If using Pulseaudio instead of Pipewire, comment the pipewire lines and uncomment the pulseaudio files in the i3/config file !!